 When it comes to quality of the footage, such as colour, contrast, wide dynamic range, sharpness etc, these have very little to do with your VTX but your FPV camera.
 So paying extra money for a high end VTX isn’t going to dramatically improve your image quality.

 The 5.8Ghz system we use for FPV are some old analogue technology, so don’t expect any HD level video.
-The HD video you see on Youtube, are captured with an HD action camera.
+The HD flying video you see on Youtube, are captured with an HD action camera like a GoPro.

 However since the technology is still new, they are quite expensive and bulky.
 They are not quite as good as the footage from a HD action camera, but still they are much better than analog.
 In this guide we will focus on the good old 5.8Ghz analog VTX, if you are interested in the Prosight make sure to check out our review.

-When it comes to signal quality, generally the FPV antenna and receiver play a bigger part than VTX.
-For example using a diversity receiver (dual antennas) is going to help reduce of the chance of losing signal, and using higher gain antennas can give you longer range.
+Additionally by using a diversity receiver (dual antennas) is going to help reduce the chance of losing signal, using higher gain antennas can also give you longer range.

 What to look for when choosing VTX for Mini Quad